zusoro/platform-wizio-zusoro/README.md

-# Arduino - PlatformIO Simulator for PC
+# Arduino - PlatformIO Simulator for PC for Zusoro

 **Simulator !?!?** Arduino source codes is compiled and executed as PC applications